 EMAIL MARKETING: Permission-based, offer valuable content - sprinkle in the ads.
 Automation triggered by events and behavioral patterns.
 Frequency varies depending on stage & impact.

 CORE PRINCIPLES: Led by disruption, often cold, and mostly outward-facing communication.
-Will email and call off of purchased lists and focus primarily on pushing the company's products and services.
+You'll email and call off of purchased lists and focus primarily on pushing the company's products and services.
 Geared toward a quicker ramp-up, emphasizing quantity over quality.

 SOCIAL MEDIA: Buy your followers.
 Broadcast company advertisements.
 Focus mostly on the numbers (likes, follows, etc), not the outcomes (closable leads).
 Will often utilize BOTs to do their socializing and direct-message/spam people - usually side-stepping the platform's quality control mechanisms.